tessgi/TessGiWebsite/content/pages/data-analysis/quicklook-mission.md

 <center>
 <figure>
 <img src="images/TESS_FOVAnimation_Sectors.png" alt="sector image">
-<figcaption>Animation showing the TESS spacecraft and the coverage of its four cameras.
+<figcaption>Illustation showing the TESS spacecraft and the coverage of its four cameras.
 Each camera covers a 24 degrees-square patch of sky and the four cameras are arranged in a vertical strip called an observation sector.
 Credits: NASA's Goddard Space Flight Center/CI Lab</figcaption>
 </figure>
 </center>